jac307/documentation-Estuary/Tutorials/Estuary-WorkingWithJsoLangs.md

 _________________________________________________________________________________________
 _________________________________________________________________________________________

+## Example 2
-### Example 2: Text Replacement with CineCer0 / Ejemplo 2: Reemplazo de Text con CineCer0
+### Text Replacement with CineCer0 / Ejemplo 2: Reemplazo de Text con CineCer0

 [This](../JSoLang/humptyDumpty.peg) is the JSoLang I wrote with the name `humptyDumpty`, where you can run the following sintax:
   `first Humpty dumpty sat on a wall; then Humpty Dumpty had a fall;`.